Chang Feng-class destroyer: Design and overview

-The Qing government intends to rebuilt the navy after the First Sino-Japanese War of 1894-1895 and bought warships from Britain, Germany and other countries.
+The Qing government intended to rebuild the navy after the First Sino-Japanese War of 1894–1895 and bought warships from Britain, Germany and other countries.
 However, the rebuilt fleet suffered another severe damage during the Boxer Rebellion of 1900, and only managed to purchased four Hai Lung-class destroyers.
 The destroyers were all captured by the coalition forces.
 In 1909, the Qing government sent a delegation led by Zaixun, Prince Rui to visit European countries, and to order a large number of small and medium-sized warships from those countries.
 During visit to Germany, Zaixun ordered three destroyers from the Schichau shipyard.
 The first ship was ordered in 1910 at a cost of 57,965 pounds.
 A year later, two additional ships were ordered for a total of 115,930 pounds.

 The ships of this class has a displacement of 390 LT, a length of 60.35 m, a beam of 6.5 m, and a draft of 1.8 m.
 The class were powered by two vertical triple-expansion steam engines with four Schichau water-tube boilers, with power output of 6500 shp, and the maximum speed is 32 kn.
 During sea trial, the ship reached 36 kn.
 The class has a complement of 69 crew.

 The class main guns were two 76.2 mm QF 12-pounder 12 cwt naval guns, located on the fore and aft.
 There are also four 47 mm QF 3-pounder Hotchkiss guns, two of which are installed on the port and starboard sides in front of the conning tower, and the other two are on both sides of the rear command room.
 The ships also armed with two 18-inch (457 mm) torpedo tubes, which were weaker than the 3-tube configuration of contemporary German destroyers.
 One was installed between the two funnels and the other was installed behind the aft main gun.